XeroAPI/xero-node-oauth2-react-app/README.md

 This Node project demonstrates how to set up a React frontend when using the Xero-Node SDK and OAuth2.0.

+## Intro to the Stack
+### Client Dependencies
+#### Dependencies
+- React - for building the UI based on components
+- React-dom
+- React-router-dom
+- Redux - for global state management
+- Material UI - Pre-built React components for getting started with nicer UI

+#### Dev Dependencies
+- Babel - JavaScript transcompiler
+- Webpack - Module bundler for JavaScript

 ## Setup

 ### Configuring with Credentials